ratPoison30/chainreaction/README.md

 ### Step 4: Run the IoT Edge Device
 1. Go to [Wokwi](https://wokwi.com/) and log in or create a free account.
 2. Open the Wokwi Simulator link provided by the workshop organizer and click "Save a copy" to clone the project to your account.
-3. In the `sketch.ino` file, change `String teamName = "yourteamname";` to a unique team identifier.
+3. The resource person will explain the Arduino sketch and the code used.
+In the sketch, change the team name to your unique team identifier.
 4. Click the Play button ("Start Simulation").
 As you slide the potentiometer, you should see emissions data printing to the serial monitor in real-time.

 ### Step 5: Connect to the Web3 Dashboard